-The boats operate from early April through late October on a number of routes, with a handful of commuter boats running in winter.
+Boats of the, or , operate from early April through late October on a number of routes, with a handful of boats running in winter.
 Summer pleasure cruises include:

-Route 3730 in the Swiss Official Timetable runs from the main Zürich boat landing at Bürkliplatz to Rapperwil, with one boat a day continuing to Schmerikon at the far end of the lake.
-Total journey time is about two hours to Rapperswil or 3-1/4 hours to Schmerikon.
+Boat cruises run from the main Zürich boat landing at Bürkliplatz to Rapperswil, with one boat a day continuing to Schmerikon at the far end of the lake.
+Total journey time varies by route and season.

 Most tourists leave the boat at Rapperswil, the "City of Roses," which is 29 km or 18 miles from Zürich.
 Rapperswil is an attractive town (pop.
 7,700) with a restored 13th Century castle that houses Switzerland's Polish Museum.
 Other attractions include a rose garden, a deer park, historic civic buildings and houses, arcaded shops, an interesting town museum, and a children's zoo with elephant rides and dolphin shows.
 (The zoo is operated by the Knie National Circus, which is headquartered in Rapperswil.)

-After arriving in Rapperswil at 11:13 a.m., spend the rest of your day there and head back to the city on the Rapperswil-Meilen-Zürich railroad line.
-Trains leave Rapperswil at 3 and 33 minutes past the hour until 11:33 p.m., arriving at the Zürich Stadelhofen railroad station 42 minutes later and at Zürich Hauptbahnhof (the main railroad station) 3 minutes after that.
+After arriving in Rapperswil, spend the rest of your day there and head back to the city on the Rapperswil-Meilen-Zürich railroad line.
+Trains leave Rapperswil twice an hour, arriving at the Zürich Stadelhofen railroad station 35 minutes later and at Zürich Hauptbahnhof (the main railroad station) 3 minutes after that.

-If you'd rather travel both ways by steamer, you can buy a "Grosse Zürichsee-Rundfahrten" ticket.
-The boat leaves Rapperswil at 11:25 a.m., arriving in Zürich at 1:15 p.m.
+If you'd rather travel both ways by steamer, you can buy a roundtrip ticket.
+(See next section.)